Marketing Defined

 Word-of-Mouth Marketing

-Word-of-mouth marketing is likely the oldest form of marketing and you likely do this daily.
-This is when you give or receive a recommendation for a product or service from another person.
-If you’ve ever tried a restaurant or seen a movie solely based on someone’s recommendation, you’ve been a part of word-of-mouth marketing.
+Word-of-mouth marketing is likely the oldest form, and you probably do it daily.
+It happens when you give or receive a recommendation for a product or service from another person.
+If you've ever tried a restaurant or seen a movie purely on someone's recommendation, you've taken part in word-of-mouth marketing.

-Word-of-mouth marketing can be highly effective, which is why so many businesses focus on achieving high ratings on Google and Yelp and focusing on customer satisfaction.
-If a business treats its customers poorly, despite its best marketing efforts, word will get out and the business will fail.
+Word-of-mouth marketing can be highly effective.
+That is why so many businesses chase high ratings on Google and Yelp and focus on customer satisfaction.
+If a business treats customers poorly, word gets out despite its best marketing, and the business fails.
 This is proven by the fact that 83% of people trust recommendations given by friends and family.

 Affiliate Marketing

 Like word-of-mouth marketing, affiliate marketing is when a person promotes a product or service on behalf of a company.
-If you’ve ever bought a product or done something because you saw an influencer, do it on social media, then you know the power of affiliate marketing.
+If you've ever bought a product or done something because you saw an influencer do it on social media, you know the power of affiliate marketing.

-Affiliate marketers will earn a commission based on certain metrics that can depend on the business or industry.
-Affiliate marketing is a powerful tool that allows you to reach audiences already garnered by influential people.
-Understanding affiliate marketing can help your business become a strong content creator in any industry.
+Affiliate marketers earn a commission based on metrics that vary by business or industry.
+Affiliate marketing is a powerful tool.
+It lets you reach audiences already built by influential people.
+Understanding it can help your business become a strong content creator in any industry.

 Inbound & Outbound Marketing

-Inbound marketing is when you engage your audience with relevant and valuable content.
-Compared to outbound marketing which focuses on getting the consumer’s attention and then showing them the value of a product or service, inbound marketing lets the product or service do the talking.
+Inbound marketing is when you engage your audience with relevant, valuable content.
+Outbound marketing grabs the consumer's attention first, then shows the value of a product or service.
+Inbound marketing lets the product or service do the talking.

-For instance, outbound marketing can be someone handing out cookie samples while inbound marketing is someone walking into a cookie store and having the cookie smell convince them to buy a cookie.
+For instance, outbound marketing is someone handing out cookie samples.
+Inbound marketing is someone walking into a cookie store, where the smell convinces them to buy a cookie.

 Content Marketing

-Content Marketing is likely the most common form of marketing you are familiar with.
-Content marketing will include items like blogs, podcasts, videos, books, infographics, and more.
-When it comes to creating a brand story, content marketing is the perfect tool to engage your audience and explain what your business is and how it can improve people’s lives.
+Content marketing is likely the most familiar form of marketing.
+It includes blogs, podcasts, videos, books, infographics, and more.
+When it comes to creating a brand story, content marketing is the perfect tool.
+It engages your audience and explains what your business is and how it improves people's lives.

 Competitive Analysis

-While marketing includes many activities not directly related to what people see about your company, competitive analysis is one of the most important activities for any digital marketing team.
-If you do not understand how your competition is succeeding, then you may lose to the competition.
+Much of marketing happens behind the scenes, away from what people see about your company.
+Competitive analysis is one of the most important of these activities for any digital marketing team.
+If you don't understand how your competition succeeds, you may lose to them.

-Competitive analysis can mean a wide range of activities that can include the following:
+Competitive analysis can cover a wide range of activities, including the following:

 - Identifying your competitors